Riemann-Hilbert approach to a generalized sine kernel and applications: Introduction

-In Section~\ref{section applications}, we apply these results to truncated Wiener-Hopf operators.
-We show how one can use the asymptotic resolvent of the generalized sine kernel to construct asymptotic resolvents of truncated Wiener--Hopf operators acting on $\intff{-x}{x}$, with $x$ large.
-This asymptotic resolvent is used to reproduce the low magnetic field behavior of the so-called dressed charge arising in the theory of quantum integrable models solvable by the Bethe ansatz \cite{BogoliubiovIzerginKorepinBookCorrFctAndABA}.
+In Section~\ref{section applications}, we apply these results to truncated Wiener--Hopf operators.
+We show how one can use the asymptotic resolvent of the generalised sine kernel to construct asymptotic resolvents of truncated Wiener--Hopf operators acting on $\intff{-x}{x}$, with $x$ large.
+This asymptotic resolvent is used to reproduce the low magnetic field behaviour of the so-called dressed charge arising in the theory of quantum integrable models solvable by the Bethe ansatz \cite{BogoliubiovIzerginKorepinBookCorrFctAndABA}.

-Section~\ref{sec-integrales} is devoted to the study of the asymptotic behavior of some particular type of coupled multiple integrals which can be obtained in terms of the GSK.
-This is in fact our main motivation to study the GSK: indeed, such integrals are closely related to those appearing in the description of correlation functions of quantum integrable models, and from the knowledge of the asymptotic behavior of the former one can obtain the asymptotic behavior of the latter, as it will be done in~\cite{KozXXZsgZsgZAsymptotics}.
+Section~\ref{sec-integrales} is devoted to the study of the asymptotic behaviour of some particular type of coupled multiple integrals which can be obtained in terms of the GSK.
+This is in fact our main motivation to study the GSK: indeed, from the knowledge of the asymptotic behaviour of this type of multiple integrals one can obtain the asymptotic behaviour of quantum integrable models correlation functions, as it is done in \cite{KitKMST009}.

-Finally, in Section~\ref{sec-general-kernel}, we consider the case of further modifications of the GSK, in particular those useful for the correlation functions of the integrable Heisenberg spin chains \cite{KozXXZsgZsgZAsymptotics}.
+Finally, in Section~\ref{sec-general-kernel}, we consider the case of further modifications of the GSK, in particular those useful for the correlation functions of the integrable Heisenberg spin chains \cite{KitKMST009}.

 Some properties of confluent hypergeometric functions and proofs of several lemmas are gathered in the appendices.